blacksky-algorithms/safe-skies-api/README.md

 The testing approach focuses on:

 - **Unit tests** for individual functions and modules
+- **Integration tests** for API endpoints using Supertest
 - **Isolated testing** using comprehensive mocks
 - **Centralized mock definitions** for consistency and reusability
 - **Clear setup patterns** that follow a consistent structure

 ### Test Structure

-Tests are organized in the `test` directory with fixtures containing sample data, centralized mock definitions for various modules (database, API, auth, etc.), and unit tests organized by module.
-This structure ensures tests are maintainable and consistent across the codebase.
+Tests are organized in the `test` directory with:

+- `fixtures`: Sample data for consistent test scenarios
+- `mocks`: Centralized mock definitions for various modules (database, JWT, API clients, etc.)
+- `unit`: Tests for individual functions and components
+- `integration`: End-to-end tests that verify endpoint behavior

 ### Mocking Pattern